When I first started reading what the medical medium had to say, I was really excited. And I’m still kind of enamored by it all.

 Even putting in all that work, you may still feel varying degrees of anxiety throughout your life.
 And depression.
 They may go away and come back.

 This is part of what it is to be human.
-The challenge is to stay with your feelings, to learn what they are trying to say.
+The challenge is to stay with your feelings, to commit to being open to understanding what they are trying to tell you.

 Symptoms exist for a reason.
 It is imperative that we de-condition ourselves from believing our inner experiences are random.

 All that said, here are my suggestions for healing from depression and anxiety: